 If you know the name of a committee that you’re looking for, NextGen Climate Action for example, you can search for it and then see filings for a particular two-year election cycle.
 Or you can browse filings by date.
 Looking at filings is easy, too.
 You can sort the itemized records by amount, date or name, and if you find something worth remembering, you can get a permalink to each record.

-FEC Itemizer relies on The New York Times Campaign Finance API, which checks for new filings every 15 minutes.
+FEC Itemizer relies on the ProPublica Campaign Finance API, which checks for new filings every 15 minutes.
 These filings aren’t considered official by the FEC, which publishes official data every Monday morning, but they are the first look at detailed financial information from federal political committees.
 Not all committees are included: Senate candidate and party committees still file their reports on paper.
 But if you’re looking for presidential committees, national and state parties, or super PACs, FEC Itemizer will have them.

 If you’re looking for presidential activity, campaigns (like Hillary Clinton’s) and their supporting super PACs (like Right to Rise USA, which backs Jeb Bush) have filed reports covering the first six months of the year.
 Most committees involved in the presidential race will next file in October, but independent committees airing television ads or paying for canvassers need to file on a more frequent basis.